Audley Travel introduces Shipwreck Lodge and Hoanib Valley Camp to its Namibia programme

 Tailor-made travel company and safari specialist Audley Travel is delighted to announce that the greatly anticipated Shipwreck Lodge on Namibia’s remote Skeleton Coast and its sister property Hoanib Valley Camp are now available for its clients to book.

-Shipwreck Lodge will be the only hotel amongst the towering sand dunes in the Skeleton Coast National Park when it opens in June.
+Shipwreck Lodge will be the only hotel among the towering sand dunes in the Skeleton Coast National Park when it opens in June.

 The unique property gives clients the chance to stay in some of the most dramatic accommodation in Africa, with the entire site designed to resemble the shipwrecks that line this area of Namibia’s coastline.
 Eight double or twin rooms are available, with two family tents offering en suite facilities and solar power.
 Communal areas in the centre of the camp follow the design style, and house a lounge and restaurant with a wide, wraparound decking area which is ideal for enjoying the views across the sand to the Atlantic Ocean.

 All meals, drinks and activities are included in the price at Shipwreck Lodge.
 Audley’s clients will enjoy game drives in the national park, sundowner drives into the sand dunes, visits to shipwrecks and 4x4 excursions to the Clay Castles, the Hoanib River Delta and the Mowe Bay seal colony.
 Clients also experience drives along the Hoarusib River, looking out for desert-adapted elephant.

 Hoanib Valley Camp